dellelce/MAT-Coding-Challenge/SRE_README.md

 ## Introduction

 The purpose of this challenge is for you to demonstrate:
-* Ability to document (instructions) of how to run and test your deployment.
+* The ability to document (instructions) of how to run and test your deployment.
 * The development of a MQTT client that subscribes to telemetry, receives the data, and persists to a data store.
 * Configuration Management code (e.g. Puppet/Chef/Ansible) and/or Dockerfile(s) or equivalent code that deploys:
-  * a suitable storage medium (your persistant store)
+  * a suitable storage medium (your persistent store)
   * the MQTT data archiver you create in an appropriate language of your choice
   * any additional service you think is appropriate for such a platform
 * A public cloud deployment plan